bloom-housing/ui-components/pull_request_template.md

 - [ ] I have made any corresponding changes to the documentation
 - [ ] My changes generate no new warnings
 - [ ] I have added tests that prove my fix is effective or that my feature works
+- [ ] I have added or updated stories if new changes are not captured in Storybook
 - [ ] New and existing unit tests pass locally with my changes
 - [ ] I have exported any new pieces added to ui-components
 - [ ] I have documented this change in the changelog, and any breaking changes are well described